-14. Worldwide, nationwide, statewide and local communications networks of Amateur Radio stations are in operation twenty-four hours per day, every day of every year, using Amateur stations located in licensees’ homes.
+14. Worldwide, nationwide, statewide and local communications networks of Amateur Radio stations are in operation twenty-four hours a day, every day of every year, using Amateur stations located in licensees’ homes.
 Since the Amateur Service is decentralized (i.e. not dependent on fixed infrastructure) and ubiquitous, the ability of radio amateurs to provide reliable communications instantly over any path cannot be defeated by any disaster, act of terrorism, or by any other means whatsoever.
 The volunteer services provided by radio amateurs could not be duplicated by governmental entities at the Federal, state or local level at any cost.
 However, these services are provided at no cost.
 The Commission has at times described the Amateur Service as a “priceless public benefit”.
 It has also specifically found that the Amateur Radio Service is “a service that is a model of public responsiveness in times of emergency and distress and a service that is a model of self-enforcement and volunteerism.”

-15. Congress has repeatedly expressed similar sentiments.
+15. Congress has repeatedly recognized the value of the Amateur Radio Service .
 In Public Law 103-408 in 1994, Congress declared that Amateurs are to be “commended for their contributions to technical progress in electronics, and for their emergency radio communications in times of disaster;” that the Commission is “urged to continue and enhance the development of the Amateur Radio Service as a public benefit by enacting rules and regulations which encourage the use of new technologies” in the Amateur Service; and to make “reasonable accommodation for the effective operation of Amateur Radio from residences, private vehicles and public areas;” and that regulation at all levels of government should “facilitate and encourage amateur radio operation as a public benefit.”

 16. Earlier, in 1988, in Public Law 100-594, a sense of Congress resolution, at Section 10 thereof, Congress held that it “strongly encourages and supports the Amateur Radio Service and its emergency communications efforts;” and that “Government agencies shall take into account the valuable contributions made by Amateur Radio operators when considering actions affecting the Amateur Radio Service.”
 In the Communications Amendments Act of 1982, Public Law 97-259, Congress, in praising the accomplishments of the Amateur Service, held that: “the Amateur Radio Service is as old as radio itself.
 Every single one of the early radio pioneers, experimenters, and inventors was an amateur; commercial, military and government radio was unknown.
 The zeal and dedication to the service of mankind of those early pioneers has provided the spiritual foundation for amateur radio over the years.
 The contributions of amateur radio operators to our present day communication techniques, facilities, and emergency communications have been invaluable.”